wowdev/wow-listfile/README.md

 This repository contains listfiles for use with World of Warcraft as well as some related scripts.

 ## Community listfile (community-listfile.csv)
 As of WoW: Battle for Azeroth, many files have lost their lookup hash which allowed us to verify and map filenames for a file.
 For that reason, a new listfile was created that binds names to file IDs instead.
-This listfile is currently automatically synchronized from wow.tools, where the community can submit filenames to add new files or improve existing names.

 ### How to add things to community-listfile.csv
 Please open a pull request.